syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### previewWidth `Number`
 {:#members:previewwidth}

-Preview width of the palette items
+Defines the width of the symbol previews

 #### Default Value